The House a Duke Built

 In a stroke of genius (and a little bit of nostalgia), the hotel chose to leave much of the old palace’s social spaces intact.
-Timeless, and timely, would also describe the Duke’s old library, which in its incarnation as a restaurant has become one of the most sought after reservations in Madrid.
-Now called La Biblioteca Restaurant, it’s reigned over by chef Carlos Posadas.
-He presents his traditional degustation menu among the Duke’s personal leather-bound volumes.
+Timeless, and timely, would also describe the Duke’s old library, which in its incarnation as a restaurant has become one of the most sought-after reservations in Madrid.
+Now called La Biblioteca Restaurant, the traditional degustation menu is presented among the Duke’s personal leather-bound volumes.
 Look over in the corner and you’re likely to see an international pop star dining on foie gras with quince spirals, or a famous football star in residence while renovating the family pile (but we never name names).

 Five generations have not diminished the palace’s social standing in Madrid.
 Even the current Duke himself still pops into his ancestral home for a chance to mingle with the international jet set.
 How to catch a glimpse?
 Check in.